-“I worked with white people as a young man in the late 1950s and later became General Manager of the Eastern Nigeria Outlook which was owned by the government of the Eastern Nigeria that time.
-In that capacity I was area manager for the I had the responsibility in that capacity to open the Port Harcourt office of the newspaper, then Onitsha branch followed by Asaba before the final one in the whole of Midwest based in Benin City.”
+“I worked with white people as a young man in the late 1950s and later became General Manager of the Eastern Nigeria Outlook which was owned by the government of Eastern Nigeria at that time.
+In that capacity I was area manager for the I had the responsibility in that capacity to open the Port Harcourt office of the newspaper, then Onitsha branch followed by Asaba before the final one in the whole of Midwest-based in Benin City.”

 The Monarch recalled his salary started from £8 flat month, and then grew steadily to 12 pounds, 15 and rose to 30 pounds before he left office.
 ‘I was a fairly rich man with that kind of salary at that time’ he said with a chuckle.

 The young Kenneth was called to the throne following the ascension of his father, Igwe Orizu II in 1961.
 It was not the tradition for young princes to refuse the call to the throne because according to the Monarch, it is ancestral and only in the genealogy of the Orizu family house.